Why your shaving cream is watery and what to do about it?

 ● Common Misconceptions

-There are numerous misconceptions related to shaving creams.
+Numerous misconceptions exist about shaving creams.
 For instance, refrigeration does not improve the lifespan of shaving cream.
-Similarly, despite its function, shaving cream is indeed a colloid, as already discussed.
+Similarly, despite its function, shaving cream is a colloid, as already discussed.

 ● Summarizing Key Aspects

 Why does shaving cream become watery?
-Simply put, it’s due to its high water content, which ensures optimal foam texture.
+Simply put, its high water content ensures optimal foam texture.
 Additionally, the importance of shaking the can cannot be overstressed.
 It helps mix all the ingredients thoroughly, preventing separation and maintaining the cream’s effectiveness.

 For valuable information on the science behind shaving cream, the American Chemical Society provides enlightening resources.